rohetoric/yara-de/README.md

 Hello World!
-My attempt at solving the data engineering assignment of Yara!
+My honest attempt at solving the data engineering assignment of Yara!